How IFP Works: From Fiber to Function

 Download

-At Holy Technologies, we have reimagined the carbon fiber manufacturing process from the ground up.
-Designed for maximum material and process efficiency, executed by autonomous robotics, and built for full circularity, our system streamlines the entire composite value chain—from digital component design and fiber path optimization to scalable, automated manufacturing and closed-loop remanufacturing.
-In this article, we explain how our end-to-end system turns digital designs into high-performance carbon fiber parts, enabling faster development, repeatable quality, and real environmental responsibility.
+At Holy Technologies, we have redesigned the composite manufacturing process from the ground up.
+Designed for maximum efficiency, executed by robotics, and built for full circularity.
+Our system streamlines the entire composite value chain, from digital component design and fiber path optimization to scalable manufacturing and closed-loop remanufacturing.
+In this article, we explain how our end-to-end system turns digital designs into high-performance carbon fiber parts, enabling faster development, repeatable quality, and environmental responsibility.

 What Are Carbon Fiber Parts?

-Holy Technologies is an innovation partner and supplier of high-performance carbon fiber parts for manufacturers in aerospace, automotive, healthcare, and industrial sectors.
-Carbon fiber parts are often referred to as carbon fiber-reinforced polymer (CFRP) components or carbon fiber composites.
+Holy Technologies is a contract manufacturer of high-performance carbon fiber parts, supporting customers from component development through to series production.
+We work with manufacturers in industrial tools, robotics, medical devices, aerospace, and automotive.
+If you are new to carbon fiber: carbon fiber parts are often referred to as carbon fiber-reinforced polymer (CFRP) components or carbon fiber composites.
 These combine carbon fiber with a polymer matrix to create lightweight yet incredibly strong materials.
 Composites are engineered materials made by combining two or more distinct constituents to achieve properties not possible with a single material alone.
 Carbon fiber consists of tightly packed strands of carbon atoms, known as filaments, which are bundled into tows and aligned for maximum strength.

 How To Make Carbon Fiber Parts?